RafaeRamirez/Employee_Management_System-TalentoPlus-S.A.S/README.md

 # TalentoPlus Employee Management System

 Modern ASP.NET Core 8 solution for TalentoPlus S.A.S. with:
-- Admin web (MVC + Identity) in Spanish for HR to CRUD employees, import Excel, generate PDF CV, dashboard and AI-assisted queries.
+- Admin web (MVC + Identity) in Spanish for HR to CRUD employees, import Excel, generate PDF CV (download-only), dashboard and AI-assisted queries.
 - Public/secure REST API with JWT for employees to self-register, login, read profile, and download their own PDF.
 - PostgreSQL persistence, Docker Compose for full stack, environment-driven configuration, and automated tests (unit + integration).